-In addition to avoiding any form of daily fixed charge, the offer also provides a generous solar feed-in-tariff of $0.10/kWh, plus the cheapest energy rate in South Australia.
+In addition to a $0 daily supply charge, the offer also provides a generous solar feed-in-tariff of $0.10/kWh, plus the lowest generally available energy rate in South Australia.

 Customers should note that when switching to this plan you will transition away from any retail incentives provided by your current retailer – including any feed-in-tariff being provided, including government sponsored feed-in-tariffs.
 Your eligibility to receive existing feed-in credits will cease from the date of your application for approval to connect the home battery system is submitted to SA Power Networks.

 *Lowest generally available energy usage rate in South Australia as at August 2019.